Horizon Cloud Service - next-gen Architecture

 A design should take into consideration how to increase in scale to address an increase in demand and more users when needed.
 This should be achieved without requiring a complete redesign of the environment.
 The initial design should be able to be easily grown, added to, and amended to cope with an increase in demand.

-As the Horizon Edge deployment is made to Microsoft Azure, design decisions must be made with respect to some Microsoft Azure providers and subscription limitations.
-Scaling past those limitations can be achieved by:
+When a Horizon Edge deployment uses Microsoft Azure capacity providers, design decisions must be made with respect to some Microsoft Azure providers and subscription limitations.
+Scaling past those limitations can be achieved by using one or more of the following methods:

-• Adding additional Service Principals to support more VMs
+1. Adding additional Service Principals to support more VMs in the provider

 Single Horizon Edge Overview